June 2025 No Kings protests: Arizona

 Thousands of people protested at more than 40 events.
 Organizers estimated that 20,000 people rallied at the Wesley Bolin Memorial Plaza outside the State Capitol in Phoenix.
 Thousands rallied in Tucson, and more than 3,000 in Flagstaff.

 Arkansas

 Multiple protests were planned.
 Some 5,000 participated in Fayetteville and over 8,000 gathered in Little Rock.

 California

 Southern California

 An event in Los Angeles drew over 200,000 protesters, and numerous other protests were held across Los Angeles County as part of the movement.
 Thousands rallied at Long Beach.
 In Ventura County, more than 12,000 gathered, including 5,500 people in Ventura, 3,000 in Thousand Oaks, 2,000 in Simi Valley, and 1,500 in Ojai.
 Other demonstrations took place in Beverly Hills, Torrance, and Pasadena.

 About 60,000 people protested at the San Diego demonstration.

 In Orange County, thousands attended the No Kings rally at Huntington Beach Pier, while thousands more rallied elsewhere in the county, including Anaheim, Newport Beach, Laguna Beach, and Dana Point.

 Other rallies took place in Santa Barbara, Riverside County, San Bernardino County, and Santa Monica.

+Ahead of the rally in Los Angeles, about 200 Marines were on standby for security duties.